A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alcohols and ethers are two important classes of organic compounds that contain oxygen.
+Alcohols and ethers are two important classes of organic compounds containing oxygen.
 Alcohols have the general formula ROH, where R is an alkyl group.
 Ethers have the general formula ROR', where R and R' are alkyl groups.

 Basic Concepts

-Alcohols are classified as primary, secondary, or tertiary based on the number of carbon atoms bonded to the carbon atom bearing the hydroxyl group (-OH).
-Primary alcohols have one carbon atom bonded to the carbon atom bearing the hydroxyl group, secondary alcohols have two carbon atoms bonded to the carbon atom bearing the hydroxyl group, and tertiary alcohols have three carbon atoms bonded to the carbon atom bearing the hydroxyl group.
+Alcohols: Classified as primary, secondary, or tertiary based on the number of carbon atoms bonded to the carbon atom bearing the hydroxyl group (-OH).
+Primary alcohols have one carbon atom bonded, secondary have two, and tertiary have three.

 Equipment and Techniques